OWRC/info/hydrographseparation/index.md

 1. Sweeping median:  returns the median of the $N$-staggered hydrographs.

 ### HYSEP (3)
 The HYSEP (Sloto and Crouse, 1996) method depends on the computed days of quick flow termination $N$.
-Like the UKIH method, the HYSEP techniques then proceed to determine minimum discharges within the $2N^*$-day window, where *"the interval $2N^*$ used for hydrograph separations is the odd integer between 3 and 11 nearest to $2N$ "* (Sloto and Crouse, 1996).
+Like the UKIH method, the HYSEP techniques then proceed to determine minimum discharges within the $2N^\ast$-day window, where "the interval $2N^\ast$ used for hydrograph separations is the odd integer between 3 and 11 nearest to $2N$ " (Sloto and Crouse, 1996).
 Three methods of producing baseflow estimates are computed in HYSEP and are reproduced here, they include:

-1. Fixed interval: where baseflow is assumed to be the minimum discharge reported within sequential, non-overlapping $2N^*$-day windows.
+1. Fixed interval: where baseflow is assumed to be the minimum discharge reported within sequential, non-overlapping $2N^* $-day windows.
 Like the UKIH method, results from the fixed interval method is dependent on the ("fixed") window origin;
 1. Sliding interval: where baseflow is assumed to be the minimum discharge found within a moving $[(2N^*-1)/2]$-day window.
 In contrast, this method tends to yield a higher BFI; and,
 1. Local minimum: linearly-interpolates total flow minima within a moving $[(2N^*-1)/2]$-day window.